What Is Off-the-Shelf Software?

 What is the opposite of off-the-shelf software?

 The opposite of off-the-shelf software is custom software, often called bespoke software.
 Developers tailor these applications to the specific needs and workflows of a business.
-While flexible and scalable, custom solutions are usually more expensive and resource-intensive than off the shelf products.
+While flexible and scalable, custom solutions are usually more expensive and resource-intensive than off-the-shelf products.

 Talk with a software advisor